Streaming Algorithms for Geometric Steiner Forest: Introduction

-We make an important step towards better understanding of these challenges by developing new techniques that \emph{successfully adapt the Arora/Mitchell framework to streaming}.
+We make an important step towards better understanding of these challenges by developing new techniques that \emph{successfully adapt the Arora-Mitchell framework to streaming}.
 To this end, we consider a generalization of Steiner tree, the classical \textbf{Steiner Forest Problem (SFP)}.
 In this problem (also called \emph{Generalized Steiner tree}, see, e.g., \cite{DBLP:journals/jacm/Arora98}), the input is a multiset of $n$ \emph{terminal} points $X \subseteq [\Delta]^2$, partitioned into $k$ \emph{color classes} $X = C_1 \sqcup \cdots \sqcup C_k$, presented as a dynamic stream.
-In addition, apart from the coordinates of the point $x \in X$, its color $\col(x) \in [k]$ is also revealed upon its arrival in the stream\footnote{The points are arriving and leaving in an arbitrary order; there is no requirement that each color arrives in a batch, i.e., that its points are inserted/deleted consecutively in the stream.
-We discuss this special case in Section~\ref{sec:conclusions}.}.
-The goal is to find a minimum-cost Euclidean graph $G$ such that every color class $C_i$ is connected in $G$.
+Thus, every point $x$ in the stream is described by its coordinates and by its color $\col(x) \in [k]$.\footnote{The points are inserted and deleted in arbitrary order; there is no requirement that each color is presented in a batch, i.e., that its points are inserted/deleted consecutively in the stream. } The goal is to find a minimum-cost Euclidean graph $G$ such that every color class $C_i$ is connected in $G$.
+We denote this cost, i.e., the optimal SFP value, by $\OPT$.
 Observe that the Steiner tree problem is a special case of SFP in which all terminal points should be connected (i.e., $k=1$).
 Similarly to the Steiner tree problem, a solution to SFP may use points other than $X$; those points are called \emph{Steiner points}.
+See \Cref{fig:sfp} for an illustration of the problem definition.

-\begin{remark*} In the literature, the term SFP sometimes refers to the \emph{special case} where \emph{each color class contains only a pair of points}, i.e., each $C_i = \{s_i,t_i\}$, see, e.g.,~\cite{DBLP:journals/algorithmica/BateniH12,BHM11,DBLP:journals/talg/BorradaileKM15,CHJ18,GK15}.
-It is not difficult to see (see~\cite{Schaefer16}) that one can reduce one problem into another in the standard setting of \emph{offline algorithms}.
-The special case of pairs is often simpler to present and does not restrict algorithmic generality for offline algorithms, even though the setting considered here is more natural for applications (cf.~\cite{MW95}).
-Nevertheless, an important difference that we explore is that the definition used here allows for better parameterization over the number of colors~$k$. \end{remark*}
+\begin{remark*} In the literature, the term SFP sometimes refers to the \emph{special case} where \emph{each color class contains only a pair of points}, i.e., each $C_i = \{s_i,t_i\}$ \cite{DBLP:journals/algorithmica/BateniH12,BHM11,DBLP:journals/talg/BorradaileKM15,CHJ18,GK15}.
+In the standard setting of \emph{offline algorithms}, one can easily reduce one problem into another (see~\cite{Schaefer16}).
+Thus, the special case of pairs is often simpler to present and does not restrict algorithmic generality for offline algorithms, while the definition used here is more natural in many applications, such as VLSI design (see~\cite[Section 2]{MW95} for more), and allows for better parameterization over $k$, the number of colors. \end{remark*}